Rethinking Cardiac Lead Design

 Abandoned Leads Pile Up

 When extraction is too risky, leads are abandoned in situ.
-An estimated 17-25% of patients with CIEDs have at least one abandoned lead.
-These cause venous obstruction, tricuspid regurgitation, and complicate future procedures.
+17-25% of CIED patients carry at least one abandoned lead, causing venous obstruction, tricuspid regurgitation, and complicating every future procedure.

 $